Weddings & Vow

 When will my balance be due?
 And how do I pay?

 Balances are due one month before the wedding date.
 As with the deposit, a check is preferred.
-We keep our prices down to help you.
-Please help us by paying by check or money order so we can avoid paying credit card/debit card fees.
 We can certainly send you an invoice for CC/debit payments if needed.
 Overseas and Canadian payments need to be made through Pay Pal.
 This way payments can be made in US dollars.
+You will be sent an invoice.

 Do you provide a place to change?